JamieMagee/katmagee.net/site/content/case-studies/workday-implementation.md

 ![Workday training guide for advanced users, such as our operations team](/img/advanced-user-manual-mockup.png)

 I was also responsible for writing the training materials, including quick-start infographics, video scripts, and in-depth manuals.
 We found more room for fun and humor here.
-We included gamification elements such as "treasure hunts" to support the learning process, complemented by a more light-hearted tone and some self-deprecating jokes.
+We included gamification elements such as scavenger hunts to support the learning process, complemented by a more light-hearted tone and some self-deprecating jokes.

 Throughout the project, I collaborated closely with service and UX designers, technologists, and HR specialists to write, test, and implement multiple parts of the system at the same time.